Simultaneous Drawing of Planar Graphs with Right-Angle Crossings and Few Bends: Conclusions and Open Problems

 \section{Conclusions and Open Problems}

-In this paper, we have studied RAC simultaneous drawings with few bends per edge.
-We proved that two planar graphs always admit a RAC simultaneous drawing with at most six bends per edge.
-For more restricted classes of graphs, we drastically improved the number of bends per edge.
-All of these drawings are within quadratic area.
-The results presented in this paper raise several questions that remain open, such as the following. \begin{compactenum}
+In this paper, we have studied \racsefe and \racsim drawings with few bends per edge.
+We have proven that two planar graphs always admit a \racsim drawing with at most six bends per edge.
+For more restricted classes of graphs, we have reduced the number of bends per edge.
+Some of these specialized results also hold for the stronger \racsefe model.
+All drawings of our algorithms fit it quadratic area.

-\item Is it possible to reduce the number of bends per edge for the classes of graphs that we presented in this paper? \item What additional non-trivial classes of graphs admit a \racsim drawing with better-than-general number of bends? \item As a variant of the problem, it might be possible to reduce the required number of bends per edge by relaxing the strict constraint that intersections must be right-angle and instead ask for drawings that have close to optimal crossing resolution. \item The computational complexity of the general problem remains open: Given two or more planar graphs on the same set of vertices and an integer $k$, is there a \racsim drawing in which each graph is drawn with at most $k$ bends per edge and the crossing are at right angles? \end{compactenum}
+Our results raise several questions that remain open.
+First of all, can we strengthen any of our results from \racsim to \racsefe (see Table~\ref{table:res}); for example, for a pair of general planar graphs?
+For the classes of graphs that we have presented in this paper, can we reduce the number of bends per edge or can we show lower bounds?
+Are there other graph classes that admit \racsim drawings with few bends?
+Can we reduce the number of bends per edge by relaxing the strict constraint that edge intersections are at right angles and instead ask for drawings that have close to optimal crossing resolution?
+What about the computational complexity of the general problem, that is, given two or more planar graphs on the same set of vertices and a non-negative integer~$k$, can we decide efficiently whether there is a \racsim drawing in which each graph is drawn with at most~$k$ bends per edge and the crossings are all at right angles?
+This seems unlikely.
+Finally, is it possible to achieve sub-quadratic area for \racsim drawings of subclasses of planar graphs when accepting more bends per edge?